hilo-mpc/hilo-mpc/docs/docsource/examples/opcua_pendulum.rst

 For these cases, HILO-MPC provides the ``OPCUAConnector`` class, which gives you direct access to read and write operations while you manage the control loop yourself.
 The full code of the flexible loop can be found in the example repository as `opcua_pendulum_controller.py`.
-This files basically is an alternative to `opcua_pendulum_controller`
+This file is basically an alternative to `opcua_simple_control_loop.py`, providing more flexibility for advanced use cases.

 Setting up the OPC UA connector
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~